-This Services for Young People initiative is delivered in collaboration with the West Hertfordshire Hospitals NHS Trust and the East and North Herts NHS Trust.
+This Services for Young People initiative is delivered in collaboration with the East and North Herts NHS Trust.

-Volunteers are given ongoing training to enable them to support their peers, providing emotional support to young people (and their families where appropriate) who are attending Emergency Departments in Watford General Hospital and Lister Hospital, Stevenage.
+Volunteers are given ongoing training to enable them to support their peers, providing emotional support to young people (and their families where appropriate) who are attending the Emergency Department at Lister Hospital, Stevenage.

 Empathy Project volunteers aim to provide practical and emotional support to patients while they are in A&E, and ensure they leave with a clearer idea of the range of support offered by Services for Young People as well as other activities and opportunities available to them in their community.